 Journey alongside Queenstown’s stunning Lake Wakatipu and then through lush green farmland to reach Te Anau, the gateway to Fiordland National Park.

-In the afternoon, join Southern Lake Helicopters for a spectacular scenic helicopter flight and sample the grandeur of the Fiordland scenery.
+In the afternoon, join Southern Lake Helicopters for a spectacular 30 minute scenic helicopter flight and sample the grandeur of the Fiordland scenery.
 Venture into the untamed Kepler Mountains and see what lies beyond the Te Anau horizon!
 Views of the Kepler Track (one of New Zealand’s famous Great Walks) and the Hidden Lakes spread out before you.
 Land at a mountain tarn to enjoy the vista and ruggedness of the Main Divide.
-Approx. 30 minutes.
-Includes mountain landing.

 Stay 2 nights in Te Anau.